jclausen/cbmongodb/README.md

 ```
 michigan = states.get(michigan);
 ```
-First we'll find all of the people in michigan:
+First we'll find all of the people in Michigan:
 ```
 people=michigan.within('geometry','Person.address.location').findAll();
 ```
-Note that "michigan" is still loaded, but once we call the near/far spatial operator, the instance returned is the "far" entity.
+Note that "michigan" is still the loaded entity, but once we call the near/far spatial operator, the instance being returned after the operator is the "far" entity.
 Any where() clauses before or after the spatial comparison method will be exectuted on the far entity.
 The above might return a large recordset so let's restrict that a bit.
 (We'll use our spatial query to prevent loading folks from Grand Rapids, Minnesota):

 ```
 GRPeeps=michigan.where('address.city','Grand Rapids').within('geometry','People.address.location').findAll();
 ```

 Now let's looks at those some of those people returned.
 In this case we'll take our first person and see all of the other people within a 10 mile radius.

 ```
 somePerson=GRPeeps[1];
 nearbyPeeps=somePerson